Ellen Wordsworth Darwin: Later life

-In the summer of 1888 Ellen wrote to her sister-in-law Ida Darwin to say that her friend Amy Levy was intending to pay a visit, confiding: "She has written a novel, in which the heroine is partly me.
+In the summer of 1888, Ellen Darwin wrote to her sister-in-law, Ida, to say that her friend Amy Levy was intending to pay a visit, confiding: "She has written a novel, in which the heroine is partly me.
 I have not read it yet, but I don’t expect much: her stories and novels are rather saddening."
 Levy's second novel Reuben Sachs: A Sketch was published shortly afterwards and caused some controversy with its satirical description of a well-off Anglo-Jewish community and its depiction of the Victorian marriage market.

-Ellen was a member of the Ladies Dining Society - a private women's dining and discussion club based at Cambridge University that had been founded in 1890 by the author Louise Creighton and the women's activist Kathleen Lyttelton.
+Ellen Darwin was a member of the Ladies Dining Society - a private women's dining and discussion club based at Cambridge University that had been founded in 1890 by the author Louise Creighton and the women's activist Kathleen Lyttelton.
 Its members, most of whom were married to Cambridge academics, were believers in women’s education and were active in the campaign to grant women Cambridge degrees.
 Most were strong supporters of female suffrage.
 Ellen was strongly agnostic and took her discussions seriously, a friend observing "It was at once distracting and delightfully amusing to hear her say, as she not infrequently did, 'I know I’m right'".

 Death

-She died in 1903 aged 47 and is buried in the churchyard of St Andrew's church in Girton, Cambridgeshire.
+She died in 1903, aged 47, and was buried in the churchyard of St Andrew's church in Girton, Cambridgeshire.